Younghoe Koo: 2025 season

-In Week 1 against the Tampa Bay Buccaneers, Koo would make 2 out of 3 field goals and 2 out of 2 extra point kicks, but missed a game–tying 43 yard field goal which would have sent the game into overtime.
+In Week 1 against the Tampa Bay Buccaneers, Koo would make two out of three field goal attempts and both extra point attempts, but missed a game–tying 43 yard field goal which would have sent the game into overtime.
 He was benched the following week as the Falcons signed John Parker Romo, who kicked in Week 2 against the Minnesota Vikings.
 After seven seasons, Koo was released by the Falcons on September 19, two days before Week 3 against the Carolina Panthers.

 New York Giants

-On September 23, 2025, Koo signed with the New York Giants' practice squad.
-On Week 10, at November 9, 2025, Koo made his first start for the Giants due to an injury to kicker Graham Gano.
+On September 23, 2025, Koo was signed to the New York Giants' practice squad.
+In Week 10, on November 9, 2025, Koo made his first start for the Giants due to an injury to kicker Graham Gano.
 Koo was perfect in his Giants debut, making two field goals and two extra points.
+Koo gained attention after a field goal attempt in a game against the New England Patriots, in which his foot missed the football and kicked the ground, leaving the holder, Jamie Gillan, with the ball.
+The Giants went on to lose the game 33–15.
+After the game, Koo told reporters that he saw the ball moving as he approached it, so he halted his kicking motion.

+Following a Week 15 loss to the Washington Commanders, in which the Giants fell 29–21, Koo was waived on December 16, 2025.
+During the game, Koo missed two 54-yard field goal attempts at pivotal moments; the first occurred while the Giants trailed 3–0, and the second while the score was 22–14.
+Both misses resulted in a change of possession that provided the Commanders with advantageous field position and hindered the Giants' efforts to keep the score within a single possession.

+New York Jets

+On May 27, 2026, Koo signed a one-year contract with the New York Jets.
+On June 3, he was waived after the Jets signed Jason Sanders.